 Canada and the Inter-American Development Bank

-Created in 1959, the Inter-American Development Bank (IDB) is the main source of multilateral funding for economic, social and institutional development in Latin America and the Caribbean.
-It works with partners to reduce poverty and inequality and to achieve sustainable economic growth.
+Created in 1959, the Inter-American Development Bank (IDB) is the oldest regional development bank and the largest source of multilateral development financing for Latin America and the Caribbean.

 - Date Modified: